mvolkmann/blog/src/smalltalk/41-morphic.md

 Typically this is `VectorCanvas` or `HybridCanvas`.
 This defines the supported drawing methods.

+Many of the drawing methods are defined in the superclasses `AbstractVectorCanvas` and `MorphicCanvas`.
+Examples include:

+- `line:to:width:color:`
+- `fillRectangle:color:`
+- `circleCenter:radius:`
+- `drawString:from:to:atBaseline:font:color:`

 `Morph` and `PlacedMorph` use a `VectorCanvas` by default.
 `BoxMorph` uses `HybridCanvas` by default, but can be configured to use `VectorCanvas` instead by